pic

 julia>

-The output vector we obtain in each case is what's known as a BitVector, where 1 corresponds to true and 0 to false.
-Therefore, the result is [true, false, false], reflecting that x[1] is 2 and 2 belongs to list, whereas x[2] and x[3] don't equal any element in list.
+The vector returned in each case has a type BitVector, where 1 corresponds to true and 0 to false.
+Thus, the result could equivalently be expressed as [true, false, false].
+This reflects that x[1] equals 2 and 2 belongs to list, whereas x[2] and x[3] don't equal any element in list.

-While the previous example focused on the broadcasting of functions, the same principle applies to operators.
-This can be illustrated through the ∈ operator, which serves a similar purpose to the in function.
-Just like in, the ∈ operator determines whether a particular element exists within a collection. [note] ∈ can also be applied as a function, with its syntax mirroring that of in.
+While the previous example focused on functions, the same principle extends to broadcast operators.
+This can be illustrated through the ∈ operator, which serves a similar purpose to the in function: it determines whether a particular element exists within a collection. [note] ∈ can also be applied as a function, with its syntax mirroring that of in.
 Thus, ∈(a, list) for a scalar a yields the same results as in(a, list).

 x = [2, 4, 6]